Dear readers of ADxS.org, please forgive the disruption.

 • Planning (Test of Attention Variables, Familiar Figures Test, Tower of Hanoi)

-A study of the menstrual cycle of regularly cycling young women found that decreased estradiol levels associated with increased progesterone or testosterone levels correlated with higher ADHD symptoms the next day, particularly in women with high impulsivity.
-Phase analyses indicated an increase in ADHD symptoms in both the early follicular phase and the early luteal phase, or after ovulation.102
+A study of the menstrual cycle of regularly cycling young women found that decreased estradiol levels associated with increased progesterone or testosterone levels correlated with higher ADHD symptoms the next day, especially in women with high impulsivity.
+Phase analyses indicated an increase in ADHD symptoms both in the early follicular phase and in the early luteal phase or post-ovulation.106

-3.4.1.
-Estrogen reduces dopamine degradation in the PFC
+3.3.1.
+Estrogen reduces COMT-mediated dopamine degradation in the PFC

-Estrogen levels in women are low after menstruation (day 1 - 9), then rise steadily to their maximum by ovulation (day 10 - 15), fall to 1/3 of maximum with ovulation (day 16 / 17), then rise to 2/3 of maximum by day 24, and then fall by menstrual bleeding (day 27).103
+The estrogen level in women is low after menstruation (day 1 - 9), then rises steadily to its maximum until ovulation (day 10 - 15), falls to 1/3 of the maximum with ovulation (day 16 / 17), then rises to 2/3 of the maximum by day 24 and then falls until menstruation (day 27).110

-Because COMT causes at least 60% of dopamine degradation in the PFC (and a maximum of 15% of dopamine degradation in the striatum115 ), women in the estrogen-rich menstrual phase have nearly 20% less dopamine degradation in the PFC.
+As COMT causes at least 60 % of dopamine degradation in the PFC (and a maximum of 15 % of dopamine degradation in the striatum113 ), women in the oestrogen-rich phase shortly before ovulation have almost 20 % less dopamine degradation in the PFC.

-It may follow that, with respect to PFC-mediated ADHD symptoms such as inattention, women may require lower doses of drugs (such as stimulants or atomoxetine) that act dopaminergically in the PFC during periods of high estrogen levels (3 - 4 days before ovulation as well as approximately one week after ovulation) than during periods of low estrogen levels.104
+Consequences of this are that, with regard to PFC-mediated ADHD symptoms such as inattention, some women require a lower dosage of drugs with a dopaminergic effect in the PFC (such as stimulants or atomoxetine) during periods with high oestrogen levels (3 - 4 days before ovulation and approx. one week after ovulation) than during periods with low oestrogen levels.114 In individual cases, this depends on the COMT gene variant, among other things.

-This could further explain increased sensitivity in women compared to men, as slightly elevated dopamine levels increase perceptual intensity.
+This could further explain the increased sensitivity of women compared to men, as a slightly higher dopamine level increases the intensity of perception.

-Since the COMT Met-158-Met variant is also common in borderline, causing five times slower dopamine degradation in the PFC, and estrogen further slows COMT dopamine degradation by COMT, this association could potentially provide a clue to explain the clustering of borderline in women.116
+Since the COMT Met-158-Met variant is also common in borderline, which causes five times slower dopamine degradation in the PFC, and estrogen further slows down COMT dopamine degradation, this connection could possibly provide a clue to explain the prevalence of borderline in women (75% of people with ADHD are women).115

-Since estrogen increases oxytocin levels, all effects of oxytocin are likely to be enhanced in women.
+As oestrogen increases oxytocin levels, all the effects of oxytocin are likely to be enhanced in women.

 Oxytocin